Concepts in Motion: Temporal Concept Bottleneck Model for Interpretable Video Classification: Introduction

-Our key contributions are: \begin{itemize} \item A CBM framework, \emph{MoTIF}, for video sequences that \textbf{supports arbitrary-length inputs} and integrates seamlessly with vision–language backbones. \item Per-channel temporal self-attention that \textbf{preserves concept independence} within transformer blocks and models temporal dynamics on a per-concept basis. \item \emph{MoTIF} is the first method to \textbf{enable three complementary explanation modes}: \textit{(i)} global concept relevance via log-sum-exp (LSE) pooling, \textit{(ii)} localized temporal explanations using windowed concept attributions, and \textit{(iii)} attention-based temporal maps that visualize how a concept channel distributes its focus across time.
+Our key contributions are: \begin{itemize} \item \emph{MoTIF}, a Video CBM with per-channel temporal self-attention that \textbf{preserves concept independence} within Transformer blocks while modeling temporal dynamics at the level of individual concepts. \item \emph{MoTIF} provides \textbf{three complementary explanation modes}: \textit{(i)} global concept relevance via log-sum-exp (LSE) pooling, \textit{(ii)} localized temporal explanations using windowed concept attributions, and \textit{(iii)} attention-based temporal maps that visualize how a concept channel distributes its focus across time. \item A \textbf{VLM-based concept discovery pipeline} to extract textual object and action concepts directly from training video with weak supervision from class labels, improving concept coverage and downstream performance over global bottlenecks. \end{itemize}